Ward No. 61, Kolkata Municipal Corporation: Geography

 The ward is served by Beniapukur and Park Street police stations of Kolkata Police.

-Karaya Women police station, has jurisdiction over all police districts under the jurisdiction of the South-east division, i.e. Topsia, Beniapukur, Ballygunge, Gariahat, Lake, Karaya, Rabindra Sarobar and Tiljala.
+Karaya Women's Police Station has jurisdiction over all police stations under the jurisdiction of the South-east division, i.e. Topsia, Beniapukur, Ballygunge, Gariahat, Lake, Karaya, Rabindra Sarobar and Tiljala.

-Tollygunge Womens police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.
+Tollygunge Women's Police Station has jurisdiction over all the police stations in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.

 Demographics

 As per the 2011 Census of India, Ward No. 61, Kolkata Municipal Corporation, had a total population of 29,704, of which 15,954 (54%) were males and 13,750 (46%) were females.
 Population below 6 years was 2,678.
 The total number of literates in Ward No. 61 was 21,768 (80.54% of the population over 6 years).

 Kolkata is the second most literate district in West Bengal.
 The literacy rate of Kolkata district has increased from 53.0% in 1951 to 86.3% in the 2011 census.